mylifeasggy/SBA318-ExpressServerApplication/README.md

 <h1> Instructions </h1> <br>
 You will create a small Node and Express server application.
 The topic and content of this application is entirely up to you; be creative!
+                                            <h1> Objectives <h1>
+Create a server application with Node and Express.
+Create a RESTful API using Express.
+Create Express middleware.
+Use Express middleware.
+Use a template engine to render views with Express.
+Interact with a self-made API through HTML forms.

 # SquareOne Restaurant.

 Clients can make their own reservation and leave reviews according to their experience.
-Menu to add new dishes to the menu restaurant.
+A Menu route to add new dishes/plates to the menu restaurant.